 - Change occurs in steps over time.
 It is unrealistic to expect someone to fully change a long-standing behavior after a single intervention.
-However, providers can assess what stage a person is at in relation to a specific behavior, and then focus on trying to move that person to the next stage using stage-specific and tailored interventions that are delivered over multiple sessions. - 2.
+However, providers can assess what stage a person is at in relation to a specific behavior, and then focus on trying to move that person to the next stage using stage-specific and tailored interventions that are delivered over multiple contacts. - 2.
 People are in different stages for different behaviors.
 People can be in the process of changing many different behaviors at the same time.
-The Stages of Change model describes a person's relationship to changing a particular behavior (not a person's relationship to change in general).
-A patient who doesn't want to use condoms is precontemplative about their condom use.
-It would be inaccurate, however, to think of this person as pre-contemplative about all behavior change related to risk reduction or treatment adherence because they may have different beliefs about related behaviors. - 3.
+The Stages of Change model is very specific; it describes a person's relationship to changing a particular behavior (not a person's relationship to change in general).
+For example, it is very useful to recognize that a patient who doesn't want to use condoms is pre-contemplative about their condom use.
+It would be inaccurate, however, to think of this person as simply pre-contemplative about all behavior change related to STD risk reduction or treatment adherence because he/she may have different beliefs about related behaviors. - 3.
 Different interventions work better at different stages.
-One of the most powerful aspects of using this model is that different kinds of interventions work better with different people, depending on what stage they are in.
-"Contemplative" and "Preparation" usually respond best to verbal processes, focusing on insight, as well as education.
-Strictly behavioral interventions will be less successful at these stages compared to the "Ready for Action" and "Action" stages. - 4.
-The process of change is not linear.
+One of the most powerful aspects of using this model is that different kinds of interventions tend to work better with different people, depending on what stage they are in.
+For example, "Contemplative" and "Preparation" usually respond best to verbal processes, focusing on insight, as well as education.
+Strictly behavioral interventions will be less successful at these stages compared to the "Ready for Action" and "Action" stages.

+- 4. The process of change is not linear.
 People tend to move fluidly back and forth between stages.
 The pace of movement through these stages may vary greatly.
-Some individuals may remain in the contemplative stage for months or years while others may fluctuate between the contemplative and ready for action stages.
-Work with patients where they are and strategize ways to help them move forward, understanding that there may be movement between stages.

-- 5. Relapse (or recurrence) to earlier stages is always possible.
+For example, some individuals may remain in the contemplative stage for months-even years while others may fluctuate between the contemplative and ready for action stages.
+Work with patients where they are and strategize ways to help them move forward, understanding that there may be movement between stages. - 5.
+Relapse (or recurrence) to earlier stages is always possible.
 Once a person initiates a behavior change, that person is susceptible to relapse at any time and therefore may cycle back through the stages repeatedly.
 As Mark Twain said: "It's easy to quit smoking.
 I've done it hundreds of times."
 Therefore, it will be important to explore what the relapse means to them and the context within which it occurred.
 It can be seen as a learning opportunity to revisit the plan and explore what did and didn't work. - 6.
 Once an individual leaves the pre-contemplative stage, he or she will never again have the same capability for denial and avoidance.
 Example: people in Alcoholics Anonymous sometimes say that AA can "really ruin your drinking."
 Once someone attends an AA meeting, he or she will never feel the same about drinking-even if the drinking continues.